apache/maven-site/content/markdown/community.md

 ## The Maven Community

-Maven, like any other opensource project, relies heavily on the efforts of the entire user community to be ever vigilent for improvements, logging of defects, communicating use-cases, generating documentation, and being wary of other users in need.
+Maven, like any other opensource project, relies heavily on the efforts of the entire user community to be ever vigilant for improvements, logging of defects, communicating use-cases, generating documentation, and being wary of other users in need.
 This is a quick guide outlining what members of the Maven community may do to make the system work